 Choose Cheaper Protein

 Protein doesn’t necessarily have to come from high-priced items such as chicken breast and steak.
-Instead, load your shopping cart with foods such as eggs, frozen minced meat, chicken thighs, and ham.
+Instead, load your shopping cart with eggs, frozen minced meat, chicken thighs, and ham.
 They offer the same flavor and protein content without adding dollars to your weekly budget.

-Whether you’re starting your keto journey alone or getting the whole family involved, the cost can be daunting.
-Although this is perfectly justified due to the high quality of the foods required, it doesn’t make it any more appealing if you’re on a tight budget.
+The cost can be daunting, whether you’re starting your keto journey alone or getting the whole family involved.
+Although this is perfectly justified due to the high quality of the foods required, it doesn’t make it more appealing if you’re on a tight budget.

-Hopefully, these handy tips have opened your eyes to a more affordable keto world and given you some food for thought about introducing this popular diet into your life.
+Hopefully, these handy tips have opened your eyes to a more affordable keto world and given you some food to think about introducing this popular diet.